Looking for ideas for US East Coast road trips?

 When you finally arrive in Bar Harbor, you should plan on spending at least 2 nights to have time to explore the park.

-Some of the best hiking trails in the park are the Beehive, Great Head, and Gorham Mountain.
+Some of the best hiking trails in Acadia National Park are the Beehive, Great Head, and Gorham Mountain.

 The best time of year to take this road trip is in the summer or fall.